investigace/project-empire/README.md

 ### 1. Start your database

 First step in using Project Empire is to set up the database.
 Since the database is a simple Google spreadsheet, you can do that by making a copy of either the demo database spreadsheet or the empty database spreadsheet.
-You should be able to make a copy by clicking option _File > Make a copy_ and filling information about your new spreadsheet.
+You should be able to make a copy by opening the spreadsheet, clicking option _File > Make a copy_ and filling information about your new spreadsheet.

 * Demo database spreadsheet: https://docs.google.com/spreadsheets/d/1EJ-bP-qqTjZx2jcY6hfG3uAKvn6_FtCA-vqD4qVzn-k/edit
 * Empty database spreadsheet: https://docs.google.com/spreadsheets/d/19syMW_V3G6AmG0yIHBZzys2RfBH4zsAbObO5FrhjB68/edit

-When copied, you should fill your person or group of interest on sheet _0.
+After the copy is created, fill your person or group of interest on sheet _0.
 Introduction_ and then continue with updating data on the other sheets.

-We recommend sharing the spreadsheet only to the specific people who will be collaborating on the data and not publicly as it may contain sensitive information and to have a place for keeping also private information which is not available through wiki.
+We recommend sharing the spreadsheet only to the specific people who will be collaborating on the data and not share it publicly as it may contain sensitive information.

 ### 2. Install wiki